About us

 Supporting your professional development

 We want to connect and develop HE professionals everywhere.
-Through our sector relationships and partnerships, we will broaden AUA’s networks and extend our collaborations – supporting the HE professional services community across the UK.
+Through our sector relationships and partnerships, we will broaden AHEP’s networks and extend our collaborations – supporting the HE professional services community across the UK.

 Our values